groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/nodejs-java/_index.en.md

     # feature loop
     - icon: "extract"
       title: "API Integration"
-      content: "Seamlessly integrate the conversion capabilities into your .NET applications, making it a seamless part of your workflow."
+      content: "Seamlessly integrate the conversion capabilities into your javascript applications, making it a seamless part of your workflow."

     # feature loop
     - icon: "orientation"